ojaydev/TixFi/README.md

 ## Introduction

-**Bileto** is a set of smart contracts, written in [Solidity](https://solidity.readthedocs.io/en/v0.5.6/index.html) [0.5.6](https://github.com/ethereum/solidity/releases/tag/v0.5.6), which implement the business of a ticket store.
+**TixFi** is a set of smart contracts, written in [Solidity](https://solidity.readthedocs.io/en/v0.5.6/index.html) [0.5.6](https://github.com/ethereum/solidity/releases/tag/v0.5.6), which implement the business of a ticket store.
 It is accompanied by a decentralized [web3](https://blockchainhub.net/web3-decentralized-web)-enabled application ([DApp](https://ethereum.stackexchange.com/questions/383/what-is-a-dapp)) where users, according to their roles, can manage the store, its events and perform ticket purchases, cancellations, refunds and event check-in.

-**Bileto** can be deployed to an [Ethereum](https://ethereum.org) blockchain, be it the public [mainnet](https://etherscan.io), a public testnet like [Rinkeby](https://rinkeby.etherscan.io), a private network, or on a local development blockchain like [Ganache](https://truffleframework.com/ganache).
+**TixFi** can be deployed to an [Ethereum](https://ethereum.org) blockchain, be it the public [mainnet](https://etherscan.io), a public testnet like [Rinkeby](https://rinkeby.etherscan.io), a private network, or on a local development blockchain like [Ganache](https://truffleframework.com/ganache).

-As currency for ticket purchases, so far, Bileto uses Ethereum's native [Ether](https://www.ethereum.org/ether).
+As currency for ticket purchases, so far, TixFi uses Ethereum's native [Ether](https://www.ethereum.org/ether).

 ## Origins

-**Bileto** was initially developed as [my](https://github.com/feamcor) [final project](https://github.com/dev-bootcamp-2019/final-project-feamcor) for the [ConsenSys Academy Developer Program Bootcamp](https://consensys.net/academy/bootcamp), cohort of [Fall/Winter 2018](https://courses.consensys.net/courses/course-v1:ConsenSysAcademy+2018DP+2/about).
+**TixFi** was initially developed as [my](https://github.com/feamcor) [final project](https://github.com/dev-bootcamp-2019/final-project-feamcor) for the [ConsenSys Academy Developer Program Bootcamp](https://consensys.net/academy/bootcamp), cohort of [Fall/Winter 2018](https://courses.consensys.net/courses/course-v1:ConsenSysAcademy+2018DP+2/about).

 This repo, as a way of learning and improving my skills on blockchain development, holds all the changes performed after the bootcamp: bug fixing, refactoring, new features, adoption of best practices and improvements on the user experience.